wenlamboNFT/nft-sales-bot/README.md

 ### Prerequisites

 1. Acquire your API key for Joepegs Public API [here](https://joepegs.dev/)
-2. Acquire Discord Webhook for a channel of your choosing.
+2. Acquire Discord webhook for a channel of your choosing.
 [Discord official guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
 3. Python installed locally or in cloud
 4. Not being overly scared by console